yard

 Tie your sun perennials into the rest of the yard with a few repeating plants.
 For example, echo a drift of knock out roses near the patio with another patch by the mailbox to make the whole space feel planned.

 You can also match these beds with nearby shrubs and trees.
-Pair bright borders with small flowering trees such as serviceberry accents or redbud trees that provide light shade during the hottest late‑day sun while still counting as full exposure.
+Pair bright borders with small flowering trees such as serviceberry accents.
+Redbud trees can provide that same light shade during the hottest late-day sun while still counting as full exposure.

 tips_and_updates